 So let’s look at lens selection for a second.
-There’s generally three focal length ranges used for eclipse photography – the wide-angle, the normal to short telephoto, and super telephoto lens.
+There are generally three focal length ranges used for eclipse photography – the wide-angle, the normal to short telephoto, and the super-telephoto lens.

-To get the moon closer to the landscape, look at using a normal or even a short telephoto lens.
+To get the Moon closer to the landscape, look at using a normal focal length or short telephoto lens.
 The image above was a single shot taken at 128mm effective focal length.
 That’s long enough to capture detail on the Moon’s face, yet it allows you to include the landscape.
 Compositions like this can be extremely rewarding.

-Focal lengths 200mm or longer can give you close-ups of the moon.
-But for that super moon effect, you’ll want to get into the 400-600mm range, or longer.
-And you’ll want to use a star tracker to keep the Moon sharp during the one second or more exposure you’ll need for an totally eclipsed Moon.
+Focal lengths 200mm or longer can give you close-ups of the Moon.
+But for that super moon effect, you’ll want to get into the 400 to 600mm range or longer.
+And you’ll want to use a star tracker to keep the Moon sharp during the one-second or longer exposures you’ll need for a totally eclipsed Moon.
 The image above was taken with an effective focal length of 1200mm on a full-frame camera using a star tracker set to the lunar speed.

 Recommended Lunar Eclipse Camera Settings

-The brightness of the Moon changes greatly during a Lunar Eclipse.
-You could spot-meter the Moon and use the illuminated side to set your exposure.
+The brightness of the Moon changes significantly during a Lunar Eclipse.
+You could spot-meter the Moon and use the bright side to set your exposure.
 Remember to check your histogram to make sure you don’t over-expose the bright side of the Moon.